Vibeslop

 JJobs to Be Done

-What job is the customer hiring us to do?
+What job is the customer hiring us to do — and is the gap big enough to bet on?

 Write job statements using the template: (action verb) + (object) + (context).
-Separate the functional task from the emotional need and social context.
-Score each outcome using importance × satisfaction gap to find the most underserved jobs — the ones where current solutions fail and customers feel the pain most acutely.
+Separate functional task from emotional need and social context.
+Score outcomes using importance × satisfaction gap to find the most underserved jobs — the ones where current solutions fail and customers feel the pain most acutely.
+If no gap is large enough, kill the bet before writing a spec.

 • Interview customers about their struggling moments, not feature wishes